Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering

-which means that the problem reduces to the Euclidean case if we use what we refer to here as the normed Mahalanobis-free residuals (and pseudo-residuals).
+which means that the problem reduces to the Euclidean case if we use what we here refer to as the normed Mahalanobis-free residuals (and pseudo-residuals).
 Operationally, this is equivalent to obtaining $\hat\bvarepsilon_i = (\bGamma^-)^{1/2}(\bX-\sum_{i=1}^K\hat\zeta_{ik}^\circ\hat{\bmu}_k^\circ)$, and replacing the $\hat\epsilon_i$ with $\hat\bvarepsilon_i$ in the calculation of \eqref{normed.residual} and proceeding as before.
-This framework also includes the case when we scale each variable before clustering, as happens when the features are on vastly different scales, or when we use principal components (PCs) as our clustering variables -- we illustrate these scenarios in Section~\ref{sec:HD} and in Section~\ref{sec:app.GRB}.
+This framework also includes the case when we scale each variable before clustering, as happens when the features are on vastly different scales, or when we use principal components (PCs) as our clustering variables -- we illustrate these scenarios in Sections~\ref{sec:app.image} and~\ref{sec:app.GRB}.

-\item Our algorithm accommodates clustering scenarios in the presence of scatter such as that provided by the output of the $k$-clips algorithm of~\citet{maitraandramler09}.
+\item Our algorithm accommodates clustering scenarios in the presence of scatter as provided, for instance, by the output of the $k$-clips algorithm of~\citet{maitraandramler09}.
 Scatter observations are those that are unlike any other and may be considered as individual groups in their own right.
 KNOB-SynC incorporates these scatter observations as individual clusters in addition to the groups found from the output of the $k$-clips algorithm and proceeds with the overlap calculation and merging phases as described earlier in this section.
 We illustrate this scenario in Section~\ref{sec:att.image}. \item Datasets often have incomplete records with missing observations in some features.
 The $k_m$-means algorithm~\citep{lithioandmaitra18} provides a $k$-means type algorithm for Euclidean distance clustering in this setting.
-KNOB-SynC can incorporate results from $k_m$-means instead of $k$-means in the first stage.
+Then, instead of $k$-means, KNOB-SynC can incorporate results from $k_m$-means in the first stage.
 For the incompletely-observed records, we calculate the rescaled normed residual in the presence of missing information by removing the missing value from their calculation and re-weighting it appropriately.
-Specifically, we calculate the $i$th rescaled normed residual is
+Specifically, we calculate the $i$th rescaled normed residual as